 Appearance of this needle disease on lodgepole pine is sporadic and strongly influenced by weather conditions.
 Infected trees will shed foliage prematurely, and vigor and growth may be reduced with successive years of infection.
-Heavy discoloration of the lower crowns of lodgepole pine, typical of lodgepole pine needle cast, were detected on the Deschutes, Fremont and Winema National Forests.
-The causal agent was not verified, but the symptom was fairly widespread, covering over 55,000 acres in 1998.
+Heavy discoloration of the lower crowns of lodgepole pine, typical of lodgepole pine needle cast, was detected on the Colville, Fremont and Winema National Forests.
+The causal agent was not verified, but the symptom was fairly widespread, covering over 17,200 acres in 1999, down from over 55,000 acres reported in 1998.

 Port-Orford-cedar root disease causes mortality of Port-Orford-cedar in southwestern Oregon.
 Where it has been introduced, the disease causes extensive mortality on sites favorable for infection and spread of its waterborne spores, especially along creeks, in low-lying areas, and below roads where water is channeled.

-Evidence of the disease was reported over a total of 21,000 acres in 1994.
+The annual aerial survey reported evidence of the disease on over 4,300 acres (1.48 trees/acre) in 1999.
 Within these areas, mortality was distributed in scattered pockets or individual trees.
 On National Forest System lands, slightly less than 10 percent of all Port-Orford-cedar is infected.
-Over 1,400 dead Port-Orford cedar on about 1,600 acres were mapped by the 1998 regular aerial survey.

 White Pine Blister Rust, Cronartium